Our pamphlets and posters about hepatitis B and C are aimed at various communities:

 HepCBC has been creating, publishing, and distributing pamphlets many years, whenever it saw the need.
 Below find pamphlets from several sources…If you wish to order hard copies of HepCBC pamphlets in bulk, contact HepCBC (via Contact Us page).
 All bulk pamphlet requests are FREE.

 CURRENT HepCBC PAMPHLETS

 Canadian AIDS Treatment Information Exchange (CATIE, www.catie.ca), the BC Centre for Disease Control (www.bccdc.ca), and the Canadian Liver Foundation (www.liver.ca) offer excellent free pamphlets which are constantly updated.

 Posters are a great way to get people’s attention!
-HepCBC has created several PDF posters to print (and if possible, laminate): one with the full text of HCV Manifesto all on one page, and five which originally were intended for outreach with Indigenous, northern, and remote communities on our Roadshow trips, and eight which came out of our Prison Outreach colour book contest so far (Colour Book contest is ongoing – download the book at http://hepcbc.ca/wp-content/uploads/2019/10/20191002_NO_MARKS_ColouringBook_edition1d.pdf.
+HepCBC has created several PDF posters to print (and if possible, laminate): one with the full text of HCV Manifesto all on one page, five which originally were intended for outreach with Indigenous, northern, and remote communities on our Roadshow trips, and eight which came out of our Prison Outreach colour book contest so far (Colour Book contest is ongoing – download the book at http://hepcbc.ca/wp-content/uploads/2019/10/20191002_NO_MARKS_ColouringBook_edition1d.pdf.
 Contest details inside back cover)

 DONT ASK ME poster – simple version: ‘Don’t Ask Me How I Caught It – Ask Me How I’m Doing’.
 Original photography donated by Ramana Waldhaus, of Haida Gwaii.